vpavlenko/vpavlenko/README.md

 I research the structure of music and I make it easier to digest.
-I care about notes (pitches) way more than I care about rhythms or timbres.
+I care about notes (pitches) way more than I care about rhythms or timbres (sounds, synths, fx).

 I have two main projects now: